|

 problemists.

-- Elephant: exactly as in Shako.
+Elephant: exactly as

-It moves one or two squares diagonally.
+one or two squares diagonally.
 When an Elephant moves

-two squares, no matter what intermediate squares contain.
-Note
+two squares, no matter what intermediate squares

-that it always stays on the same color of square.
-The Elephant
+contain.
+Note that it always stays on the same color

-moves as the combined Alfil and Firzan (Ferz) from Shatranj,
+and Firzan (Ferz) from Shatranj,

-two pieces which were also present in medieval Chess and have
+two pieces which were also present in medieval Chess

-disappeared with the birth of modern moves for the Bishop and
+and have disappeared with the birth of modern moves

-the Queen.
+for the Bishop and the Queen.

-- Machine: it is an orthogonal counterpart of the
+Machine: it is an

-Elephant as it moves one or two squares orthogonally, jumping
+or two squares orthogonally, jumping over the first

-moves of old Dabbaba and Wazir found in ancient Muslim Chess
+of old Dabbaba and Wazir found in ancient Muslim Chess

 variants.
-The word Dabbaba designated a siege machine at war in
+The word Dabbaba designated a siege machine

-Arabic, hence the name given for this piece.
+at war in Arabic, hence the name given for this piece.

 Other rules